Performance

 Joycean celebrations in Dalkey Castle & Heritage Centre

-On the following afternoon, Bloomsday (16th June), the Nestor Episode from Ulysses is brought to life in a memorable dramatisation featuring Mr Deasy (Headmaster) and Stephen Dedalus (James Joyce).
+On the following afternoon, or on Bloomsday (16th June), the Nestor Episode from Ulysses is brought to life in a memorable dramatisation featuring Mr Deasy (Headmaster) and Stephen Dedalus (James Joyce).
 The setting for the scene is a schoolroom.
 The school referenced in Ulysses is in Dalkey Avenue, not far from Dalkey Castle.
 There are other connections between Joyce and Dalkey, many of which are uncovered in the Guided Joycean Walk led by expert guide, Joe Dunne, immediately after the performance.

 Joyce’s father, John Stanislaus, was a native of Cork, but he lived in Dalkey.
 He kept a boat in nearby Coliemore and competed in the Dalkey Regatta.